xcore/sc_modbus_tcp/app_modbus_tcp/doc_quickstart/quickstart.rst

    Where,

-   * Bit0 is SW1 status (1 is Button Pressed and released)
+   * Bit0 is SW1 status (1 was Button Pressed and released since last read)
-   * Bit1 is SW2 status (1 is Button Pressed and released)
+   * Bit1 is SW2 status (1 was Button Pressed and released since last read)
    * XX is Don't care.

 .. figure:: images/read_dis_ip.png